 So spreading the word is most important and even people in different countries can be of great help given there are no communication boundaries for social media.
 Also social media certainly rules the world (especially with The US President using Twitter) and that's why the team at Moorem.com have put a great deal of effort to integrating FoundLostDogs.com with its associated social media sites - such that a post made on FoundLostDogs.com almost instantly appears on Facebook, Twitter, Pinterest and Google+.

-The ambition now is to try to eventually make FoundLostDogs.com a leading website for found & lost dogs and for monetization to eventually come about through sponsorship and a planned multi-vendor online shop.
+The ambition now is to try to eventually make FoundLostDogs.com a leading website for found & lost dogs.

-Anyway if you have found or lost a dog we do hope that listing on our website might help spread the word, leading to a successful outcome.
+Anyway if you have found or lost a dog I do hope that listing on my website might help spread the word, hopefully leading to a successful outcome.